-Dubai Pharmacy College is proud of its tradition of close faculty student relations.
+Dubai Pharmacy College for Girlsis proud of its tradition of close faculty student relations.
 We welcome all of you who have a strong will to fulfill your dreams as competent and successful healthcare providers.
-I assure, DPC students will be well prepared to help patients manage their medication regimens and improve their quality of life.
+I assure, DPCG students will be well prepared to help patients manage their medication regimens and improve their quality of life.